jup-ag/space-station/docs/2-apis/1-swap-api.md

       userPublicKey: wallet.publicKey.toString(),
       // auto wrap and unwrap SOL. default is true
       wrapAndUnwrapSol: true,
-      // feeAccount is optional.
-Use if you want to charge a fee.  feeBps must have been passed in /quote API.
+      // Optional, use if you want to charge a fee.  feeBps must have been passed in /quote API.
       // feeAccount: "fee_account_public_key"
     })
   })